 Kunti-Bhoja (or Kuntibhoja) was the adoptive father and cousin of Queen Kunti.
 He was the ruler of the Kunti Kingdom.
-Kunti was a daughter of King Shurasena but was later given to Kuntibhoja since he was devoid of children.
-Kunti-Bhoja renamed Pritha as Kunti and loved and cared her like own daughter.
+Kunti was the daughter of King Shurasena but was later given to Kuntibhoja since he was devoid of children.
+Kunti-Bhoja renamed Pritha as Kunti and loved and cared for her like his own daughter.

 Once, Sage Durvasa made a visit to Kunti-Bhoja.
-He really liked the services and comforts that Kunti offered during his visit and blessed her with a powerful mantra so that she can get a son from anyone she wishes.
+He liked the services and comforts that Kunti offered during his visit and blessed her with a powerful mantra so that she could get a son from anyone she wished.
 Innocent Kunti looked at the sun and started chanting the mantra.
 It was then Lord Surya blessed her with Karna.

 Afraid of being a single mother, she kept Karna in a basket and set him to float in the river.
-The child was later on found by Adhiratha.
+Adhiratha, later on, found the child.
 As Karna grew up, he became the chief advisor of Duryodhana, Prince of Hastinapur.

 The Consort of Pandu

-In the course of expanding the empire, Pandu married a princess of Madra, Mardi, in order to secure the mutual bondage of Madra.
-Pandu preferred Mardi more than Kunti because Yadavas were cattle herders and Mardi was a princess.
+In the course of expanding the empire, Pandu married a princess of Madra, Mardi, to secure the mutual bondage of Madra.
+Pandu preferred Mardi more than Kunti because Yadavas were cattle herders, and Mardi was a princess.

 Pandu was not able to make love with his consorts.
 He then expresses his grief to Kunti about how Sage Kindama had cursed him.
 In the meantime, Kunti used her boon given by Sage Durvasa and gave birth to Yudhishthira (by Yama), Bhima (by Vayu), and Arjuna (by Indra.)
-Kunti had shared her boon with Mardi on condition that she can only use it one time.
-The clever Mardi chant the mantras and calls Ashvins, and gave birth to two twins- Nakula and Sahadeva.
+Kunti had shared her boon with Mardi on the condition that she could only use it one time.
+The clever Mardi chants the mantras and calls Ashvins, and gives birth to two twins- Nakula and Sahadeva.

-Pandu forgets about his curse and intimated with Mardi.
-As a result of Kindama’s curse he died.
-Mardi also went to Sati as she thought that she was the cause of his death.
+Pandu forgets about his curse and is intimated with Mardi.
+As a result of Kindama’s curse, he died.
+Mardi also went to Sati as she thought she was the cause of his death.

-After this incident, Kunti took good care of all five Pandavas, returning back to Hastinapur.
+After this incident, Kunti took good care of all five Pandavas, returning to Hastinapur.

 From Hastinapur to Ekachakra to Hastinapur Again

 After Pandavas returned to Hastinapur, there was a big issue in selecting the King of their Kingdom.
-Duryodhana was on one side claiming to owe the Hastinapur, and Yudhishthira on another side.
-Dhritarashtra called Yudhishthira as his possession.
-The angry Duryodhana with the support of his uncle, Shakuni planned to burn Pandavas and Kunti in Lakshagraha while they were celebrating a festival at Varnavat.
+Duryodhana was on one side, claiming to owe the Hastinapur, and Yudhishthira on another.
+Dhritarashtra called Yudhishthira his possession.
+With the support of his uncle, the angry Duryodhana, Shakuni planned to burn Pandavas and Kunti in Lakshagraha while celebrating a festival at Varnavat.
 But thanks to Vidura, he helped them to fake their death and escape from the fire.

-After this incident, Kunti along with Pandavas moved to a village named Ekachakra.
+After this incident, Kunti and Pandavas moved to a village named Ekachakra.
 While their stay at Ekachakra, they discovered a demon, Bakasura, who was repeatedly bothering the people.
 Kunti made a conspiracy where Bhima would be able to face Bakasura and eventually kill him.
-Later on the great demon, Hidmba sends his sister Hidimbi to kill Pandavas after sensing them in the forest.
-In the midst of the night, all other Pandavas were asleep except Bhima.
-As soon as Hidimbi saw Bhima she forgets about her mission and fell in love with him and expressed her desire to marry him.
+Later on, the great demon, Hidimba, sends his sister Hidimbi to kill Pandavas after sensing them in the forest.
+During the night, all other Pandavas were asleep except Bhima.
+As soon as Hidimbi sees Bhima, she forgets about her mission, falls in love with him, and expresses her desire to marry him.

 Hidimbi didn’t return for a long time.
-The demon Hidimba went searching for his sister and saw her talking with Bhima.
-He scolded her saying, “I sent you to kill this human and you are talking with him.
+The asura Hidimba searched for his sister and saw her talking with Bhima.
+He scolded her, saying, “I sent you to kill this human, and you are talking with him.
 Let me kill him myself.”
 But then Hidimbi refused to kill Bhima.
 Then he started attacking Bhima.
 After a fierce fight between Bhima and Hidimba, the fight ended with Bhima killing Hidimba.

-After Bhima killing her brother, Hidimba still wanted to marry Bhima.
+After Bhima killed her brother, Hidimba still wanted to marry Bhima.
 But Bhima wanted to kill her.
-But Kunti somehow managed marriage between Hidimba and Bhima in one condition: that Hidimba should participate in the war of Kurukshetra after having one child with Bhima.
+But Kunti somehow managed marriage between Hidimba and Bhima on one condition: that Hidimba should participate in the war of Kurukshetra after having one child with Bhima.

-The Pandavas and Kunti were invited back to the Hastinapur and Kingdom were divided between Kauravas and Pandavas.
-Duryodhana became King of Hastinapur, and Yudhistara became the king of Khandavprastha.
-After Pandavas lose the game of dice and were forced to go back to exile for thirteen more years, Dhritarashtra compelled Kunti to remain in the Kingdom.
+The Pandavas and Kunti were invited back to the Hastinapur, and Kingdom was divided between Kauravas and Pandavas.
+Duryodhana became King of Hastinapur, and Yudhistara became the King of Khandavprastha.
+After Pandavas lost the game of dice and were forced back to exile for thirteen more years, Dhritarashtra compelled Kunti to remain in the Kingdom.
 But she chose to stay in Vidura’s house instead of the Royal Palace.

 Kunti meets Karna in Kurukshetra

 Kunti met her abandoned child Karna in the war of Kurukshetra.
 Karna was on the opposite side of his biological mother.
 He felt happy to know his true mother but was still heartbroken.
-Kunti asked Karna to switch the side in the war, but then he wanted to fight for people who raised him.
-He told her clearly, they did not abandon me as you did to me.
+Kunti asked Karna to switch sides in the war, but he wanted to fight for the people who raised him.
+He told her clearly that they did not abandon me as you did to me.
 He assured her that he would not fight against all of the Pandavas.
-He would only fight with Arjuna and promised her that at the end of the war she would see five sons, either Arjuna or Karna, one of us would die.
+He would only fight with Arjuna and promised her that at the war’s end, she would see five sons, either Arjuna or Karna, and one of us would die.

-After the war, Kunti went to the forest near the Himalayas along with Vidura, Dhritarashtra, and Gandhari, where all of them declined in a forest fire and reached to heaven.
+After the war, Kunti went to the forest near the Himalayas along with Vidura, Dhritarashtra, and Gandhari.
+All of them declined in a forest fire and reached heaven.